lior-armiev-microsoft/gbb-legal-plugin/README.md

 This plugin is free to use and modify by anyone.
 The GitHub repository is also free to use and change.

+## Team behind Ally – AI Contract Assistant

+- **Esther Dediashvili** – Senior Solution Specialist – AI Global Black Belt, EMEA
+- **Lior Armiev** – Senior Technical Specialist​ – AI Global Black Belt, EMEA
+- **Andrew Mackay** – AI Director – Global Black Belts, CEMA

 ## Contributing

 We welcome contributions from the community.
 Feel free to create a pull request or leave comments.
-I will review all contributions.
+All contributions will be reviewed.

 ## Reporting Issues and Contributions

 Please email any issues or contributions to [liorarmiev@microsoft.com](mailto:liorarmiev@microsoft.com).

-## Additional Resources

-- (Additional documentation, tutorials, or demos will be linked here.
-TBD)